 As part of our risk assessment, we require completion of a factory self -assessment of all potential Tier 1 and Tier 2 suppliers.
 We evaluate the responses and determine if follow-up questions are needed.
 A manufacturer’s geographic location, nature of its manufacturing activities and anticipated production output are included in the consideration of the risk of the supplier.

-In addition to Supplier training, Fossil Group requires all employees and management who have direct responsibility in Supplier Compliance to take annual training.
+In addition to Supplier training, the Fossil Group Employee Code of Conduct addresses human trafficking, forced and child labor and expectations and awareness with respect to these topics.
+Effective 2024, additional specific training will be made available to employees.
 The training topics are focused on issues and concerns surrounding the supply chain, including human trafficking and slavery with a focus on mitigating risks.

 Fossil Group is committed to upholding human rights in our supply chain.
 We will update this document to reflect changes in our efforts to comply with global standards.

-This statement was approved by the Chief Executive Officer on March 3, 2023.
+This statement was approved by the Interim Chief Executive Officer on March 27, 2024.